magstse/api-client/README.md

 + `network` - URL-encoded string of the ad network name
 + `from_ts` - Return only data newer than this UNIX timestamp
 + `until_ts` - Return only data older than this UNIX timestamp
++ `advertiser` - Return only data matching this advertiser (when searching by publisher)
++ `publisher` - Return only data matching this publisher/placement (when searching by advertiser)
 + `mobile` - "true" to seek mobile data; any value other than "true" indicates "false"

 You can omit or submit as blank data any parameter that is not required.
 For